-The maintenance infusion is generally initiated at 0.6 microgram/kg/hour and titrated to achieve desired clinical effect with doses ranging from 0.2 to 1 microgram/kg/hour.
+For adult patients: the maintenance infusion is generally initiated at 0.6 mcg/kg/h and titrated to achieve desired clinical effect with doses ranging from 0.2 to 1 mcg/kg/h.
 The rate of the maintenance infusion should be adjusted to achieve the targeted level of sedation.

-For awake fiberoptic intubation in adult patients, a maintenance infusion of 0.7 mcg/kg/hr is recommended until the endotracheal tube is secured.
-A dose reduction should be considered for patients over 65 years of age and adult patients with impaired hepatic function.
+For awake fiberoptic intubation in adult patients: a maintenance infusion of 0.7 mcg/kg/h is recommended until the endotracheal tube is secured.